Back to About Us

 Executive Director, Sound Therapy Coordinator

 Kathy Carley is the owner and executive director of Project CHILLD.
 An experienced and respected occupational therapist, Kathy is also revered as a pioneer in the field of sound therapies.
 Kathy’s extensive background includes work in public and private school systems, early intervention settings, private clinics, hospitals, and community-based programs.
 In 2001, Kathy’s passions for both occupational and sound therapy culminated in the birth of Project CHILLD, which originated as the first sound therapy clinic in the Northeast.
-Kathy has worked continuously to create a holistic, therapeutic environment that strives to help each individual access his many innate and unique skills.
+Kathy has worked continuously to create a holistic, therapeutic environment that strives to help each individual access their many innate and unique skills.
 Project CHILLD combines the art and science of traditional occupational and speech therapy with evidence-based, holistic approaches.

 Kathy’s clinical education experience includes specialized training in a variety of therapeutic interventions and techniques.
 She is certified to administer the Sensory Integration and Praxis Test (SIPT) and has advanced training and certifications in the implementation of integrated sound therapies.
 Kathy has also received comprehensive training in visual-vestibular treatment techniques, motor control theory, oral motor interventions, reflex integration, perceptual training, executive functioning, attachment theory, developmental hand skills, assistive typing and neurofeedback therapy.